yunji-seo/spring25/README.md

   * Students may only work in groups for the final project.
   * If a student plagarises or uses generative AI, they will recieve no credit for assignment and recieve an immediate NP at the instructor's discretion.
 * Late work will not be accepted, however, we're flexible with extensions (reach out!).
-* If you need any accommodations, please contact the course staff (team@cubstart.com).
+* If you need any accommodations, please contact the course staff via a private Ed post.
 * **This Decal is a space for everyone.** Cal Hacks is dedicated to providing a harassment-free experience for everyone and we do not tolerate harassment of participants in any form.

 ## Grading